bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

     pre: start
 categories: [Theme]
 tags: [Hugo, Installation]
+resources:
+  - src: damian-markutt-Dhmn6ete6g8-unsplash.jpg
+    name: featured
 ---

 The world’s fastest static site generator is steadily gaining traction.
 Hugo provides a reliable production environment and allows to build fast and secure websites.
+The Perplex theme is build specifically for this marvelous engine.
 {.p-first} <!--more-->

 [Hugo](https://gohugo.io) is a single command line tool for macOS, Windows, Linux and BSD derivatives.
 A binary for most operating systems and some containers is usually available within a day or a few after every release.